PROGRESS REPORT UPDATE

 DOES SOUTH SHORES NEED THIS?
 WHAT KINDS OF CRIMES OCCUR HERE?

 This is a map of the crimes that have occurred in South Shores over the past 6 months.
 As you can see, South Shores has experienced multiple burglaries, stolen vehicles, thefts from vehicles, robberies, and assaults.
+The black masks represent burglaries, the brown cars indicate vehicle break-ins, the purple cars indicate stolen cars, and the blue faces with hats indicate armed robberies.
 You can see this crime map for yourself at www.crimemapping.com.

 Law enforcement has noted an increase in crime over the past couple of years, and they are projecting further increases for the foreseeable future.
 They attribute this to recent legislation to alleviate prison overcrowding that is light on penalties for crimes like burglary and theft, and other legislation that loosens bail restrictions.
 It would be wise to prepare now for a higher crime rate in the coming years.